transcriptionpro/wuc-new/_altcoins/dogecoin.md

 {% include page-toc.html %}

 <p>Dogecoin is used with a wallet on your computer, your smartphone, or a website.
-<p>You can use it to buy goods and services, or trade it for other currencies (both other cryptocurrencies or traditional currency like US dollars).
 <p>One of the most popular uses for Dogecoin is "tipping" fellow internet-goers who create or share great content.
 Think of it as a more meaningful "like" or upvote, with real value that can be used all across the internet.
 <p><h2 id="gs">Getting started with Dogecoin</h2>
 <p>It is very easy to start using Dogecoin.